diescalo/rst_test/doc/getting_started_with_xbee_python_library.rst

 Python 3
 ````````

-The Xbee Python library requires Python 3 to work properly.
+The XBee Python library requires Python 3 to work properly.
 If you don't have
 it already installed, you can get it from https://www.python.org/getit/

 .. warning::